How U.S. Airlines Are Regulated

 SAF Mandates and the ReFuelEU Regulation

 The European Union issued the ReFuelEU Aviation Regulation (Regulation (EU) 2023/2405), which mandates that airlines operating in EU airports blend increasing percentages of sustainable aviation fuel (SAF) with conventional jet fuel.
 Mandates begin at 2% in 2025 and rise to 70% by 2050.
 SAF is produced from biomass, waste, or synthetic fuels and produces lower lifecycle emissions than conventional jet fuel.
-SAF costs 2-4x more than conventional fuel, creating significant operating cost increases.
-U.S. airlines operating in Europe must comply.
-While the FAA and Congress have strongly promoted SAF usage through incentives and research initiatives, no federal mandate for domestic operations is in place as of March 2026.
+U.S. airlines operating in Europe may comply.
+While the FAA and Congress have actively promoted SAF usage through incentives and research initiatives, no federal mandate for domestic operations is in place as of March 2026.
 The FAA permits SAF blends up to 50% per ASTM D7566 specifications and recognizes SAF initiatives through the Sustainable Aviation Fuel Grand Challenge.

 EPA Aviation Emissions Regulation

 The U.S. Environmental Protection Agency (EPA), under the Clean Air Act, 42 U.S.C. § 7401 et seq., has authority to regulate aircraft emissions.
 The EPA has regulated aircraft engine emissions, including NOx (nitrogen oxide), under the Clean Air Act for decades.
 In 2021, the EPA adopted its first greenhouse gas (GHG) emissions standards for commercial aircraft engines, aligning with ICAO standards.
-Aircraft operators must use EPA-certified engines; engines that fail to meet standards cannot be used.
+Aircraft operators may use EPA-certified engines; engines that have not yet meet standards cannot be used.

 Noise Regulations and Stage 5